openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 # LLM text generation with python node {#ovms_demo_python_llm_text_generation}

 This demo shows how to take advantage of OpenVINO Model Server to generate content remotely with LLM models.
-The demo explains how to serve MediaPipe Graph with Python Calculator.
-In Python Calculator, we use Hugging Face Optimum with OpenVINO Runtime as execution engine.
+The demo explains how to serve MediaPipe Graph using Python libraries.
+We use Hugging Face Optimum with OpenVINO Runtime as execution engine.
 Two use cases are possible:
 - with unary calls - when the client is sending prompts to the graph and receives a complete generated responses at the end of processing
 - with gRPC streaming - when the client is sending prompts the graph and receives a stream of partial responses during the processing